 The third light at Hunting Island was the first one of the weekend that appeared more normal to us – specifically it more closely resembled the tall, cone-shaped North Carolina lighthouses that we are more accustomed to.

 You can only climb it by reservation, which we had not made, but we were allowed to step inside to view the lens and spiral staircase.

-The state park was gorgeous, complete with a long stretch of beach to explore.
+The state park was gorgeous, complete with a long stretch of beach.
 This was my first time seeing a real live sand dollar on the beach, and I was stoked about it!
 I learned that you are only allowed to collect them if they are already dead and dried out, and that in many areas collecting live sand dollars is illegal.

 Morris Island Lighthouse – North End of Folly Island

 The fourth lighthouse is seemingly stranded out at sea, giving it a charmingly desolate look.

 We were able to view it by taking a short walking path located at the end of Folly Beach.